Capital One Arena: History

 In January 2006, Verizon Communications purchased MCI and the arena's name was changed accordingly to Verizon Center.
 VIDA Fitness opened its first location in the arena that same year.
 The following year, in 2007, the "first true indoor high-definition LED scoreboard" was installed in the arena.
 In May 2024, VIDA Fitness announced that they would close their Gallery Place location.
 Gallery Place, a 14-screen movie theater, opened at Capital One Arena in 2004.

 In June 2010, following Pollin's death in November 2009, the Leonsis group, newly organized as Monumental Sports & Entertainment, bought out Pollin's interests, gaining full ownership of the arena and the Wizards.

 A report emerged in May 2015 that Verizon would not renew its naming rights to the Verizon Center when its agreement with Monumental was to end in 2018.
 In the same week, it was announced that Etihad Airways signed a deal to become the official airline of the arena, sparking speculation that Etihad might be the leading contender to assume naming rights in 2017.
-However, on August 9, 2017, it was announced that the bank Capital One had purchased the rights, renaming the venue Capital One Arena.
+However, on August 9, 2017, it was announced that the Tysons, Virginia-based bank Capital One had purchased the rights, renaming the venue Capital One Arena.
 In October 2024, it was revealed that Etihad Airways is no longer the official airline for Capital One Arena as United Airlines (which operates a hub at Dulles International Airport) was chosen as the new official airline.

-Interior during a Capitals game in February 2023.
-The overhead video board was installed in 2019 as part of the largest renovation in arena history.
+Panorama of the Capital One Arena before the Toronto Maple Leafs @ Washington Capitals matchup on Black Friday 2025.

 In 2019 and 2020, Monumental Sports undertook a $30 million renovation of the arena.
 This included completely replacing the arena's seating, improving the concourse, and altering many of the arena's dining options.
 A new, larger overhead video board was also added as well as a new SkyRing video screen that goes around the top of the arena.

 In July 2020, bookmaker William Hill opened a sportsbook at the arena, following the 2018 legalization of sports betting in Washington.
 It was the first brick-and-mortar sportsbook in the District, and the first to open at a professional sports venue in the United States.